AR-Game-Project-KHEEEN/New-AR-Game/README.md

   ```sh
   npm start
   ```
-  Connect your phone to the same Wifi with your PC Start the ViroMedia in your phone
+  Connect your phone to the same Wifi with your PC</br>
+  Start the ViroMedia in your phone</br>
-  Choose </> Enter Testbed in the menu from top left corner Enter your computers IPv4-address
+  Choose </> Enter Testbed in the menu from top left corner</br>
+  Enter your computers IPv4-address</br>
-  Press Go
+  Press Go</br>

 Known issues in installation: